Materials-Data-Science-and-Informatics/fair-python-cookiecutter/README.md

 Your new project repository will also include a copy of a [developer guide](https://materials-data-science-and-informatics.github.io/fair-python-cookiecutter-demo/latest/dev_guide), containing more information about the structure and features of the generated project.

-Feel free to either remove it, or keep (and possibly adjust) it as extended technical project documentation for yourself and other future project contributors.
+**Please familiarize yourself with the generated structures, files and the contents of the developer guide.** Feel free to either remove the guide afterwards, or keep (and possibly adjust) it as extended technical project documentation for yourself and other future project contributors.

 You can find a demo repository generated from this template [here](https://github.com/Materials-Data-Science-and-Informatics/fair-python-cookiecutter-demo).